-Our Responsive Blended Learning approach means that you will be able to learn, interact and collaborate with your classmates, whether you are on campus or studying at a distance.
-It will enable you to access materials, work with and learn alongside your class cohort, and build and strengthen friendships, wherever you begin your studies from.
+Our Responsive Blended Learning approach means that you will be able to learn, interact and collaborate with your classmates, whether you are on campus or beginning your studies this year online.
+It will enable you to access materials, collaborate and learn alongside your class cohort, and build and strengthen friendships, wherever you begin your studies from.
 This means our response will flex with the local conditions, and with your particular circumstances.
-It will also allow us to slowly and safely phase the return of students and staff on to our campuses, when conditions allow.
+It will also allow us to safely facilitate the return of students and staff on to our campuses, when conditions allow.
+You can access RBL student resources [here](#).

 As campuses reopen, there will be increasing opportunities for on-campus teaching activities.
 Labs, studios and maker-spaces will, when safe to do so, be opened to allow students to engage in practical activities.
-Tutorials and other class teaching will also resume on campus, when space and safety guidance allows this.
+Tutorials and other class teaching will also resume on campus, in line with the safety guidance in your campus context.
 Whenever you can return, we will be here to welcome you and support you to adjust to campus life.